 The governing body must send a copy of the summary report to all parents and carers of pupils at the school within ten working days of receiving it from the registered inspector.
 It must also make a copy of the report and summary available for inspection by members of the public and provide a copy to any person who asks for one.
 A charge, not exceeding the cost of reproduction, can be made for copies of the report.

-The appropriate authority must prepare a written statement of the action they propose to take in response to the inspection report within 40 working days of receiving it.
+The appropriate authority must prepare a written statement of the action it proposes to take in response to the inspection report within 40 working days of receiving it.
 This excludes holiday periods of more than five working days.
 The plan must show what action the school will take to bring about improvements in response to the issues for improvement identified during the inspection and recorded in the inspection report.

-A copy of the action plan, or a summary of it, must be sent to the parents or carers of all pupils registered at the school. ,withWhen a school is causing concern (see next section) a copy of the action plan should also be sent to Ofsted.
+A copy of the action plan, or a summary of it, must be sent to the parents or carers of all pupils registered at the school.
+When a school requires special measures, has serious weaknesses or has an inadequate sixth form, a copy of the action plan should also be sent to Ofsted, with copies to each of the other parties listed in section 17 of the School Inspections Act 1996 as amended.

 In the period following an inspection, the school will want to begin to act on its findings.
 How schools act on the points for improvement in their report is a matter for them; the inspection report sets out what should be done, not how.